 Nicotine is the main addictive chemical in tobacco.
 It causes a rush of adrenaline when absorbed in the bloodstream or inhaled via cigarette smoke or vaping.
 Nicotine also triggers an increase in dopamine, sometimes referred to as the brain’s “happy” chemical.

 Dopamine stimulates the area of the brain associated with pleasure and reward.
-Like any other drug, use of tobacco over time can cause a physical and psychological addiction.
+Like any other drug, the use of tobacco over time can cause physical and psychological addiction.
 This is also true for smokeless forms of tobacco, such as snuff and chewing tobacco.

 Common Treatments Available

 There are several different treatment options for those battling a tobacco addiction: